-More importantly, the cookies were really good.
+More importantly, the cookies are really good.
 They’re fat, soft, not rich – but not dry, either.
 Use the measurements as a guide and stuff them with as much dried fruit and nuts as possible.
-I think some dark chocolate chunks might even be good here as well.
-I’ll bet chocolate has some property that staves off the flu too, right?
+Some dark chocolate chunks might even be good here as well, and I’ll bet chocolate has some property that staves off the flu too, right?

 - 2 1/4 cups all-purpose flour (10.1 ounces)

 - 1 1/4 tsp. baking powder

 - 3/4 tsp. baking soda

 - Pinch of ground cloves